 Clearly, an employee handbook is an important document for every employer to provide for their employees, but as companies grow and regulations evolve, it is just as significant to maintain the document and ensure it is not out of date.
-Here are the top 10 indicators that your handbook needs attention.
+Here are 10 signs that your handbook needs attention.

 1. The handbook does not reflect how things actually happen in your company

 Having an employee handbook in place is not merely a matter of checking another box in the list of employer “things to do.”
-Rather, the handbook should be aligned with how an organization operates.
+Rather, the handbook should be aligned with how your organization operates.
 This requires leadership to make decisions throughout the organization based on published policies.
-Supervisors and employees who understand the policies and know they must follow them are less likely to perceive unfair treatment in their work environment.
+When supervisors and employees understand your company policies and are regularly encouraged to follow them are less likely to feel they are treated unfairly in their work environment.

 2. Your computers are updated more often than your handbook

 We live in a world of constant change.
 It’s important to stay current with laws and best practices, but other changes to the business environment should also be considered.
 Changes in technology, industry trends, and economic conditions, can also influence case law, how policies should be presented, and which policies may be relevant to your organization.

 3. Employees turn elsewhere for guidance on company policies